fritzm/blog.fritzm.org/content/PDP-11/diagnostics-13.md

 one step further on, so the progression of the internal states of AR and QR over the course of the entire multiply may be observed.

-A quick aside here on tooling: since I don't have any storage or an OS running yet on my PDP-11, I load and execute diagnostics with PDP11GUI to an M9301 boot monitor over a serial connection.
+A quick aside here on tooling: since I don't currently have any storage or an OS running on my PDP-11, I load and execute diagnostics with PDP11GUI to an M9301 boot monitor over a serial connection.
 This requires program binaries in LDA (absolute loader) format.
-For non-trivial MACRO-11 programs I have found it most convenient to use the actual vintage toolchain under RT11 in the simh simulator, because the assembler and linker provided with PDP11GUI have some limitations compared to the original tools.
-I copy files in and out of RT11 via the simulated paper tape reader/punch.
+For non-trivial MACRO-11 programs I have found it most convenient to use the actual vintage toolchain under RT11 in the simh simulator, because the assembler and linker provided with PDP11GUI have some limitations.
+I copy files in and out via the simulated paper tape reader/punch.
 This is also how I produce the MACRO-11 listings seen on this blog.

 Okay, back to the program above, running this on my machine very clearly illustrates the malfunction.
 Here's what the output looks like: